The Value of Disposable Instruments in Healthcare

 Sterilizing instruments takes time—cleaning, packaging, sterilizing, and storing.
 Disposable instruments arrive ready to use, speeding up preparation and turnover between patients.
 This efficiency can increase the number of patients seen daily and reduce staff workload.

-A busy outpatient clinic found that switching to disposable instruments shortened procedure setup time by 30%, allowing more appointments without extending work hours.
+A busy outpatient clinic found that switching to disposable instruments shortened procedure setup time by 30%.
+This allowed more appointments without extending work hours.

 Environmental Considerations